Recently, the Spring team redesigned the pre-packaged stream applications.

 2.x line.
 This means that existing Spring Cloud Data Flow stream definitions based on

-2.x applications will not translate directly to
+2.x applications do not translate directly to

 3.x applications.
 The following is a summary of changes that you need to be aware of when migrating